 Recently, I just moved the hosting company for my site.
 Here, I review the different groups of WordPress hosting options, analyze their pros and cons, and talk about some of my experiences.

 Recently, I decided to give Media Temples ProCDN system a try.
 The awesome W3tc caching plugin already supports MTs ProCDN so it was actually a pretty painless process.
-The only real issue that I faced was getting the image links for my directory based multisite setup to translate properly [...]
+The only real issue that I faced was getting the image links for my directory based multisite setup to translate properly on my CDN. [...]